A Mobile Data-Driven Hierarchical Deep Reinforcement Learning Approach for Real-time Demand-Responsive Railway Rescheduling and Station Overcrowding Mitigation: Hierarchical deep reinforcement learning framework

-The foundation component of the DRL framework enables the agent dynamically interacting with the environment, and learning the value of dispatching and rescheduling in an iterative manner.
-Figure \ref{Fig-QL} illustrates the closed-loop training method used within each episode, which is independent of the number of episodes.
+The foundation components of HDRL framework enable the agent dynamically interacting with the environment, and learning the value of dispatching and rescheduling in an iterative manner.
+A DQN approach is used in both levels to facilitate the high-dimensional states and discrete actions.
+Figure~\ref{Fig-QL} illustrates the closed-loop training framework.
 The parameters are initialized at the start of each episode, and the DQN is trained using the memory replay method at the end of each episode.
-The time dimension is refined into time steps, and the agent acquires new information from the environment at every time step, providing actions to the environment and getting feedback.
-After each round, the state, action, reward, and next action are saved in the memory set.
-At the end of an episode, the memory set, along with the episode reward, is used to train the two-step DQN.
+The continuous time dimension is discretized into time steps, and the agent acquires new information from the environment at every time step, providing actions to the environment and getting feedback.
+Two termination conditions are established.
+First, the episode ends when the time limit is reached (``time's up'').
+Second, the episode ends when no rolling stock resource is available (``used up'').
+After each episode, the state, action, reward, and next action are saved in the memory set.
+At the end of an episode, the memory set, along with the episode reward, is used to train the hierarchical DQN.
+To encourage the agent to learn the short-term and long-term benefits, the transition set of an entire episode with sequential step rewards and final episode reward is used for training.

-The agent consists of two steps of DQN.
-The first step involves 5 vairable and the second step involves more than 100 vairables.
-Since all of the factors in the two state spaces are continuous integers, their complexity can be estimated by the order of magnitude, as shown in Eq. \ref{Eq.complex1} and Eq. \ref{Eq.complex2}, respectively.
-Due to the high dimensionality of both states, a table-based Q-learning approach would result in a 'curse of dimensionality'.
-Therefore, it is necessary to use a DRL approach to effectively learn and optimize the decision-making process.